 Australia’s seafood trade

-It has been estimated that around 70 per cent of the edible seafood Australians consume (by weight) is imported, predominantly from Asia.
+It has been estimated that 62 per cent of the edible seafood Australians consume (by weight) is imported, predominantly from Asia.
+New Zealand and Norway are also important sources of seafood imports to Australia.
 With such a long coastline and a relatively small population, people often question why Australia imports so much of its seafood.

 Australia’s seafood trade explains the sources of Australia’s seafood and why, like many other developed countries, Australia is a net importer of seafood.